noinfo/QMK_corne/readme.md

 qmk flash -kb crkbd/r2g -km noinfo
 ```

-...or use GUI tools and the firmware file from the root directory
+...or use the [QMK toolbox](https://github.com/qmk/qmk_toolbox) and the firmware file from the root directory
 ## Keymap JSON

 ```sh